Hiroki Sakai: Olympique de Marseille

-After Hannover 96 relegation, Sakai moved to Ligue 1 side Marseille on a free transfer on 23 June 2016.
+After Hannover 96's relegation, Sakai moved to Ligue 1 side Marseille on a free transfer on 23 June 2016.
 It was revealed that his then national team Manager Vahid Halilhodžić convinced him to join Olympique de Marseille.
-In addition, Sakai became the second Japanese player to join Olympique de Marseille since Kōji Nakata.
-Upon joining the club, he was given a number two shirt ahead of the new season.
+In addition, he became the second Japanese player to join Olympique de Marseille since Kōji Nakata.
+Upon joining the club, Sakai was given a number two shirt ahead of the new season.

 Sakai made his Olympique de Marseille debut in the opening game of the season, where he set up a goal for Florian Thauvin, in a 4–0 win over Toulouse.
-He quickly established himself in the starting eleven for the side, playing in the right–back position.
-This was due to the fact that Sakai was the only player to play in the right–back position.
-At one point, Sakai played in the right–midfield position once during the season against rivals against Paris Saint-Germain on 23 October 2016.
-Despite being absent on three occasions during the season, Sakai went on to make 40 appearances in all competitions.
-In his first season at Olympique de Marseille, his teammate Florian Thauvin and Manager Rudi Garcia both praised his commitment and performance when the club were in a financial problems during the season.
+Sakai quickly established himself in the starting eleven for the side, playing in the right–back position.
+This was due to the fact that he was the only player to play in the right–back position.
+At one point, Sakai played in the right–midfield position once during a 0–0 draw against rivals against Paris Saint-Germain on 23 October 2016.
+However, he suffered a muscle injury and was substituted in the 65th minute, in a 2–1 win against Clermont Foot on 26 October 2016.
+After missing one match, Sakai returned from injury, coming on as a second–half substitute, in a 3–1 loss against Montpellier HSC on 4 November 2016.
+As the 2016–17 season progressed, he continued to have discipline issues that saw him suspended on two separate occasions.
+In his first season at Olympique de Marseille, Sakai made make 40 appearances in all competitions.
+Reflecting on his performances, his teammate Florian Thauvin and Manager Rudi Garcia both praised his commitment and performance when the club were in a financial problems during the season.